ehsan18t/java-utils/docs/SceneManager.md

 - `void activate(String name)`
   - Activates the scene with the given name.
-  - Can changed to a scene with name if exist.
+  - Can be changed to a scene with name if exists.
 - `void reload(String name)`
   - Reloads/Refreshes the scene with the given name.
 - `remove(String name)`